-HUD regulations permit COC to disapprove a request for tenancy for various actions and inactions of the owner.
+HUD regulations permit the PHA to disapprove a request for tenancy for various actions and inactions of the owner.

-If COC disapproves a request for tenancy because an owner is not qualified, it may not terminate the HAP contract for any assisted families that are already living in the owner's properties unless the owner has violated the HAP contract for those units [HCV GB p.
+If the PHA disapproves a request for tenancy because an owner is not qualified, it may not terminate the HAP contract for any assisted families that are already living in the owner's properties unless the owner has violated the HAP contract for those units [HCV GB p.
 11-4].

-COC will refuse to approve a request for tenancy if COC becomes aware that any of the following are true:
+COCThe PHA will refuse to approve a request for tenancy if COCthe PHA becomes aware that any of the following are true: